hiroki-repo/TICPMPlayer/README.md

 [quit] --- CTRL + Z

-else are same code as char printed on/by the each keys.
-If the char is an ascii code char otherwise are null(CTRL + @)!
+else are same code as char printed on/by the each keys, If the char is an ascii code char, but otherwise are null(CTRL + @)!